Aparajita Datta

 Aparajita Datta (born 1970) is an Indian wildlife ecologist who works for the Nature Conservation Foundation.
 Her research in the dense tropical forests of Arunachal Pradesh has successfully focused on hornbills, saving them from poachers.
 In 2013, she was one of eight conservationists to receive the Whitley Award.
+She is also a Co-Chair of the IUCN Hornbill Specialist Group.

 Biography

 Born in Kolkata on 5 January 1970, in 1978 she moved with her family to Lusaka, Zambia, where her father worked as an accountant.
 Noticing her interest in nature, her teacher at the International School of Lusaka gave her special attention, inviting her to the school's zoo club.
 After five years in Africa, the family returned to India where, after completing high school, she studied botany at Presidency University, Kolkata.
 On graduating, she joined the Wildlife Institute of India where she earned a master's degree in wildlife ecology in 1993.
 While at the university, she met another wildlife ecology student, Charudutt Mishra, whom she married in 1999.

-She then embarked on a doctorate at Shaurashtra University in Rajkot, Gujarat, on India's west coast, but work on her thesis took her back to Arunachal Pradesh where she investigated the ecology of hornbills in Pakhui Wildlife Sanctuary, successfully completing her PhD.
+She then embarked on a doctorate at Saurashtra University in Rajkot, Gujarat, on India's west coast, but work on her thesis took her back to Arunachal Pradesh where she investigated the ecology of hornbills in Pakhui Wildlife Sanctuary, successfully completing her PhD.
 In it, she revealed that hornbills are vital for the environment as they spread tree seeds from over 80 species, some relying fully on hornbills.
 She called hornbills "the farmers of the forest".